usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 * **Co-delivery / Hybrid teams** – Vendor and federal staff collaborate as one integrated team, often with shared responsibilities.

-### Activity – Role play:
->Note for vendors: this is an optional in-class activity.

-Participants role-play various collaboration models, taking on roles such as Project Manager, Vendor Lead, and Federal Product Owner.
-Teams discuss the benefits and challenges of each model.

 ---